Britain's FTSE snaps losing streak as oil bounces, banks rise

 By Danilo Masoni

-MILAN, June 26 British shares rose on Monday, snapping four straight days of losses, as banks joined a broader European rally and a bounce in crude oil prices which buoyed energy firms.
+MILAN, June 26 (Reuters) - British shares rose on Monday, snapping four straight days of losses, as banks joined a broader European rally and a bounce in crude oil prices which buoyed energy firms.

 The blue chip FTSE index added 0.5 percent, while mid caps added 0.4 percent.